-At the University of Arizona I supervise Masters and Doctoral students and sit on PhD committees through the School of Geography, Development and Environment (SGDE) (http://geography.arizona.edu).
+At the University of Arizona I have supervised Masters and Doctoral students and sat on PhD committees through the School of Geography, Development and Environment (SGDE) (http://geography.arizona.edu).

-Please note that since I am approaching retirement and intend to create space for the next generation to be hired (!)
+Please note that since I am taking a research leave from May 21 to June 22, approaching retirement and intend to create space for the next generation to be hired (!)
 I am not recruiting to supervise more students.

 The University of Arizona is a good choice for those interested in political ecology, Latin America, water, climate impacts, adaptation and/or Latin America and border issues (with several geography faculty and many others across campus in those areas).

 There are lots of wonderful faculty at Arizona who are potential supervisors and committee members for students interested in climate, water, political ecology, Latin America or human-environment.
-In SGD these include Jeff Banister, Carl Bauer, Andrew Curley, Tom Evans, Andrea Gerlak, Liz Oglesby, Chris Scott, Katherine Snyder, Margaret Wilder and physical geographers Kevin Anchukaitis, Andrew Comrie, Greg Barron Gafford, and Connie Woodhouse.
-In the School of Natural Resources and Environment (SNRE) colleagues with human environment and climate interests include Jim Buizer, Gregg Garfin and Laura Lopez Hoffman.
+In SGD these include Jeff Banister, Carl Bauer, Andrew Curley, Tom Evans, Andrea Gerlak, Liz Oglesby, Katherine Snyder, Beth Tellman, Margaret Wilder and physical geographers Kevin Anchukaitis, Andrew Comrie, Greg Barron Gafford, and Connie Woodhouse.
+In the School of Natural Resources and Environment (SNRE) colleagues with human environment and climate interests include Jim Buizer, Gregg Garfin, and Don Falk.

 e.
 Applications and funding